Article Collection

 -

-Being message-based, ZeroMQ requires use of one of supported messaging patterns (REQ-REP, PUB-SUB, PUSH-PULL)
+Being message-based, ZeroMQ requires use of one of supported messaging patterns (REQ-REP, PUB-SUB, or PUSH-PULL)

 -